teamrhfitness/android-qe-tech-test/README.md

 **Debug APK under test - teamrh-sample-app.apk**

 ## Task:
-Create a test framework using JetCompose and write tests for the above app.
+Create a test framework using Jetpack Compose and write tests for the above app.
 Coding language - Kotlin

 Once completed please share your GitHub project link with hr@teamrhfitness.com along with a README that contains a brief description of your implementation and what you would like to have added if you had more time.